<< Yesterday

 1939 Cardinal first baseman Johnny Mize accumulates 13 total bases, hitting two home runs, a triple, and a double.
 The 'Big Cat's' offensive output contributes to the Redbirds' 5-3 win over the Cubs at Wrigley Field.

-1939 At Briggs Stadium, Ben Chapman ties a major league record when he collects three triples in the team’s 4-2 victory over the hometown Tigers.
-The Cleveland center fielder’s three-baggers today will account for a third of his total for the season.
+1939 At Briggs Stadium, Ben Chapman ties a major league record when he collects three triples in the team's 4-2 victory over the hometown Tigers.
+The Cleveland center fielder's trio of three-baggers will account for a third of his total for the season.

 1940 The Red Sox complete a 12-11 comeback over the A's, scoring six times in the bottom of the ninth in the Fenway Park afternoon tilt.
 Trailing by seven runs after seven innings, Boston ties the game in the final frame thanks to Ted Williams' three-run homer and wins with Jimmie Foxx's walk-off round-tripper.